 Personal data are processed in accordance with our policies and procedures.
 Most relevant in this context are the policy for the protection of personal privacy, the policy on security, the policy on processing of personal data and our procedure for information security.

 We keep records of our personal data processing activities.
 We notify our Data Protection Officer of all such activities before they are initiated.

 We take active steps to fulfil our obligations regarding personal privacy and to ensure that you are able to exercise your rights related to personal data.

-We do not process any other personal information and the data we do collect are not stored any longer than is dictated by the purpose of the processing or is required by the statutory framework, such as the Act relating to archiving (Arkivlova) and appurtenant regulations.
+We do not process any other personal information and the data we do collect are not stored any longer than is dictated by the purpose of the processing or is required by the statutory framework, such as the Norwegian Archives Act (Arkivlova) and pertaining regulations.

 More information about privacy protection is provided below by topic:

 Personal data processed in connection with application processing, in the assessment and follow-up of projects that have been granted funding, and when in monitoring the use of allocated funding through submitted project account reports are stored in the Research Council’s eSøknad online application system via the My RCN web portal and in the ACOS Websak archive system.

 The specific categories of information that will be stored will vary in relation to the role in question.
 The information collected primarily consists of name, national identity number, email address, position, place of employment and role in relation to the project.
 For employees, referees, and members of the Executive Board, Programme Boards and Division Research Boards and others receiving remuneration from the Research Council, information necessary for disbursing the remuneration, such as national identity number (or D-number if relevant), will also be stored in the registry.
 For referees, information linked to previous involvement in application assessment is also recorded.